You need to create an account before purchasing access to recorded (A/V or webinar) courses or live courses. Account creation is free.

 ● risks and benefits for you as a research participant

 You can find out more by reading through the FAQs below.
-When you check the box that states “I have read and understood the terms and conditions” on the registration page, your consent to participate in the research will be recorded.
+When you check the box that states “I have read and understood the description of the study, and I agree to participate” on the registration page, your consent to participate in the research will be recorded.

 What should I know about this research?